Granola Bites

 I love the extra crunch they offer (and the fact they make you feel full), but I understand they aren’t for everyone.
 You can easily omit the whole seeds, however, and double the ground version.

 The great thing about this recipe is how easily you can swap out ingredients for what sounds good or what you have on hand.
 Try pecans instead of almonds or dried apricots over cranberries.
-You could probably do a different kind of nut butter as well – the options really are endless.

-Cooked or Uncooked Granola Bites?
+Bake or No Bake Granola Bites?

 The flavor is basically the same and I love not having to add an extra bit of time and energy to the baking process.

 So obviously, you can can bake them for a delicious snack you can easily keep out of the refrigerator for a few days.
-Or to get the great benefits of local honey, you can just make the mix and enjoy from the refrigerator!
+Or to get the great benefits of honey, you can just make the mix and enjoy from the refrigerator!

 Print Recipe